jeanvillete/clockinclockout-rest/README.md

 ***

-All of the services implemented follow recomendations for REST/RESTful defined on;
+All of the services implemented and exposed in this repository follow recomendations for REST/RESTful defined on;
 - http://restapitutorial.com/
 - https://www.w3.org/Protocols/rfc2616/rfc2616-sec9.html#sec9.7/
 - What Every Web Developer Should Know About HTTP (by K. Scott Allen)